STulling/portfolio/content/post/hacking-embedded-devices.md

 ### Putting it all together

 So now we save the modified firmware file and zip it back up together using the password we found earlier and rename it to a `.tbk` file.
 Then I just put it on a USB stick and plugged it into the machine.
 I then went to the _firmware update_ menu and selected the file.
 I started up a simple listener on my host with `ncat -nvlp 4444`.
-The machine then rebooted and I waited for a minute.
-Then after realizing that a minute takes way more time when anticipating an uncertain outcome something showed up on my screen:
+After updating the machine then rebooted, which triggered the execution of my modified `rc.local` file.
+I then waited patiently.
+After realizing that a minute feels really long when anticipating an uncertain outcome something popped up on my listener:

 ![Shell](cassida/gotem.PNG)